 - To help you become a better tarot reader.

 Of course, not all those things will appeal or apply to you, but some will.
 Even if it is only to make a note of your card of the day.
 Card of the day?
 That’s a whole different topic that I’ll cover in another article.
-Suffice to say it is usually a daily, random card which you draw for yourself.
-Could be the night before, in the morning or after the day is done.
+Suffice it to say, it's usually a daily, random card that you draw for yourself.
+It could be the night before, in the morning, or after the day is done.

-The absolute main reason why you should create, maintain, and nurture your own tarot journal is because it will build up into your own personal connection to the cards.
-Your very own tarot textbook that you can refer and add to over the years.
+The main reason why you should create, maintain, and nurture your own tarot journal is that it will build up your personal connection to the cards.
+It will become your personal tarot textbook that you can refer to and add to over the years.
 And as you do this, you will become a better and more accurate tarot reader.

 What Makes the Best Tarot Journal?

-Digital tarot journals are fine: a phone journal app, a note taking app, tarot apps with a note facility; anything you like that works for you.
-On a computer: Onenote, Evernote, The Journal (by David RM Software) are all good choices.
+Digital tarot journals are fine: a phone journal app, a note-taking app, tarot apps with a note facility; anything you like that works for you.
+If you prefer using a computer, Onenote, Evernote, and The Journal (by David RM Software) are all good choices.
 Writing software, such as YWriter (free) and Scrivener can also be used as journals.
 I’d balk at using MS Word though; way too clumsy, though I suppose you could create a folder of individual documents.

 I used to use a large lever arch file for my tarot journal.
 My son got hold of my first Rider-Waite tarot deck and chewed on the Page of Pentacles.
 The deck was no longer fit for purpose, so I decided to paste the cards onto notepaper.
-I printed out all the readings I did for the Freereading Network and, because they were one-cards readings, I placed them in the sections for each individual cards.
-I started that journal in 2000 so it’s fascinating to go back to see what I wrote then.
+I printed out all the readings I did for the Freereading Network, and because they were one-card readings, I placed them in the sections for each individual card.
+I started that journal in 2000, so it’s fascinating to go back to see what I wrote then.
 I would also print out other people’s interpretations and put those in too.